 The sacrifices we make means we have a new way of thinking.
 We need to be transformed, and live the Christian life.

-As we approach the Passover again, we should be sacrificing in the right way to God.
-We should remember the great sacrifice of Jesus Christ, so that we can be saved.
+We should be sacrificing in the right way to God.
+We should remember the great sacrifice of Jesus Christ at Passover, so that we can be saved.